4. How inspectors make judgements under the SCCIF

 The judgement about how well children and young people are helped and protected is a limiting judgement.
 This means that if inspectors judge this area to be inadequate, the ‘overall experiences and progress’ judgement will always be inadequate.

-The judgement of the impact and effectiveness of leaders and managers is a graded judgement.
+The judgement of the effectiveness of leaders and managers is a graded judgement.
 If inspectors judge this area to be inadequate, this is likely to lead to a judgement of inadequate, and certainly no more than requires improvement, for ‘overall experiences and progress’.

 Inspectors will make the limiting and graded judgements first so that they can take these into account for the ‘overall progress and experiences’ judgement.